 The Optimist Dinghy proves it can fly

 Students and researchers from Chalmers Sports & Technology and SSPA, has together designed and developed an optimist dinghy with supreme capabilities.
-By using a composite with added graphene, the hull is made stronger and lighter.
+By using a composite with added graphene, the hull is made stronger.
 Hydrofoils are added to lift the boat, decreasing drag and allowing greater speeds.
 After tests performed in SSPA’s facility, the towing tank, the dinghy was ready to be tried out at sea.
 By this project, SSPA has increased the practical knowledge concerning the particular challenges of construction, configuration and testing of hydrofoil craft.

 A relatively new occurrence within “the sailing world” is to mount hydrofoils on small sailing dinghies.
 Chalmers and SSPA wanted the challenge to do this on "the world's least advanced sailboat" - Optimist dinghy.
 The main question and problem for the students and the researchers of this project has been: Can an Optimist foil and how will this be done?